Subscribe for all my updates and don't miss a thing! Sign me up!

-There are more, but these among the best beaches in Jamaica!
+There are more, but these are among the best beaches in Jamaica!

-So, Jamaica is quite possibly your answer.
-Jamaica is a lovely island with about 200 miles of beaches.
+Jamaica is a gorgeous with about 200 miles of beaches.
 There are beaches to suit most every taste, from peaceful and natural surroundings to the pristine white sands and full services of the resorts, from beaches perfect for active water sports beaches to those known for their active social scene.

 Just a little planning will help you to choose the best beach for you.
-Study all the alternatives and make your choice wisely.
 And, wherever you decide to go...have a great vacation.